When Your Relationship is Hurting -

 Are therapy intensives held online or in person?

-Important: To participate, you must be located in Massachusetts, Connecticut, Florida, or Vermont at the time of your intensive, due to licensing laws.
+**Important: To participate, you must be located in Massachusetts, Connecticut, Florida, or Washington at the time of your intensive, due to licensing laws.

 What do I need to prepare for my online intensive?